-I was recently interviewed on the radio about Hike the Way.
+I was recently interviewed on the radio about our company, Hike the Way.
 The interviewer was great and asked a lot of interesting logistical questions about the Camino.
 At the end of the interview he asked me why do people walk the Camino?
 And that’s such a great question!
-So here are the top reasons people say they walk the Camino de Santiago.
+So here are the top five reasons people walk the Camino de Santiago.

 1. Spiritual Reasons

-The Camino was initially a religious pilgrimage to the tomb of St. James, and today many people (about 25%) still walk for a religious or spiritual reason.
-While not necessarily Catholic, many pilgrims walk to connect and discover a deeper meaning in life, to spiritually connect with nature or themselves, or to walk to find answers to deep questions.
+The Camino was historically a religious pilgrimage to the tomb of St. James and today many people (about 25%) still walk for a religious or spiritual reason.
+While not necessarily Catholic, many pilgrims walk to connect and discover a deeper meaning in life, to spiritually connect with nature or themselves, or walk to find answers to deep questions.

 2. Exercise and well-being

 Another popular reason to walk the Camino is for the physical effort and challenge the Camino provides.
 Even though experienced hikers and backpackers walk the Camino every year, the majority of people have little to no experience in walking long distances over many days.
 One of the exciting parts of the Camino is getting ready to take on this challenge and instantly becoming part of a community.

 A popular saying is “Your Camino begins when you sign up”.
 So even if you’re not walking until a year from now, your Camino has already begun.
 You begin to research what shoes to bring, how to train, learning about what you should pack and practicing walking with a backpack.
 You are already doing research on Facebook and reading blogs about the Camino.
 You are now part of an exclusive group of Camino walkers and this helps you prepare for your journey and stay motivated.

 Many people, through training, become healthier and more fit preparing for the trip.

 If you’re not accustomed to sustained exercise before the Camino, you will be quickly amazed at how your body is able to walk long distances day after day.